 Keep your honey blonde hue toned and vibrant by maintaining a regular salon schedule and upgrading your at-home color care routine.
 Start by swapping out your regular shampoo and conditioner for a system formulated for color-treated hair.
 We recommend Pureology Hydrate Shampoo and Conditioner.
 This creamy and hydrating system revitalizes, softens, and nourishes dry, color-treated hair.

-There’s a fine line between warmth and brass, so to keep your honey hue toned between appointments, be sure to invest in a purple shampoo and conditioner.
-We suggest swapping out your regular system for one like Redken’s Color Extend Blondage Shampoo and Conditioner once a week.
-This system contains ultra violet pigments and the brand’s Triple Acid Protein Complex to tone, strengthen, and brighten your blonde all-in-one.
+There’s a fine line between warmth and brass.
+To keep your honey hue toned between appointments, invest in a purple shampoo and conditioner.
+We suggest swapping out your regular system for one like Redken’s Color Extend Blondage Shampoo and Conditioner Duo once a week.
+This system contains ultra violet pigments and the brand’s Triple Acid Protein Complex to tone, strengthen, and brighten your blonde.

 Your strands may feel more dry and damaged than usual if your colorist used bleach to create your honey blonde shade.
-That’s why we recommend incorporating a weekly hair mask like L'Oréal Professionnel Serie Expert Absolut Repair Instant Resurfacing Masque into your routine.
+Consider incorporating a weekly hair mask like L'Oréal Professionnel Serie Expert Absolut Repair Instant Resurfacing Masque into your routine.
 This mask is infused with gold quinoa and protein, which helps to restore damaged hair instantly, leaving it softer and shinier.
 Click here to see how this hair mask works on three different hair types.

-The Best Honey Blonde Hair Ideas To Try Now
+The 17 Best Honey Blonde Hair Ideas to Try Now

 Light Honey Blonde